A Journey Through The Ivory Coast

-A theme is beginning to emerge across borders along the West African Coast: the tale of two colonies: the French and the English.
+A theme is beginning to emerge across borders along the West African Coast: the tale of two colonies, the French and the English.
 Both behaviours are becoming notable, with the French colonies having dramatically higher pollution levels than the English.

 Today's five-hour tour, Akwaba Abidjan to Bingerville with Regent Seven Seas on the Splendor, focused on exploring two significant Ivorian cities: Abidjan and Bingerville, which was the capital of Côte d'Ivoire for 25 years in the early 1900s.